youngjuene/Sa2VA/README.md

 ## News

-- [x] Sa2VA serves as the first and third solutions for 4th PVUW Workshop@CVPR 2025.
+- [x] Sa2VA serves as the first and third solutions for 4th PVUW Workshop@CVPR 2025! [the first solution report](https://arxiv.org/pdf/2504.05178), [the third solution report](https://arxiv.org/abs/2504.00476).

 - [x] We plan to release the Qwen-VL-based Sa2VA model for the next version!
-Please stay tuned.
+Please stay tuned!

 ## Opensource progress